 - Tail position and wagging speed reveal emotional states: high and stiff signals warning, while low indicates fear or submission.

-- Whale eye, lip licking, and flattened ears indicate discomfort or stress requiring immediate attention to prevent escalation.
+- Whale eye, lip licking, and flattened ears show discomfort or stress and require immediate attention to prevent escalation.

 - The freeze—a 2-10 second stiff posture with fixed gaze—is a critical warning signal that can precede aggression.